JuliaPy/Pandas.jl/README.md

 ![CI status](https://github.com/JuliaPy/Pandas.jl/actions/workflows/ci.yml/badge.svg)

 This package provides a Julia interface to the excellent [Pandas](http://pandas.pydata.org/pandas-docs/stable/) package.
 It sticks closely to the Pandas API.
-The two exceptions are that integer-based indexing is automatically converted from Python's 0-based indexing to Julia's 1-based indexing and Julia's lowercase boolean style is used.
+One exception is that integer-based indexing is automatically converted from Python's 0-based indexing to Julia's 1-based indexing.

 Installation
 --------------